Board of Directors

 Ellie Joseph

-I am of the Mohawk Nation, Turtle Clan, born, raised, and still live on the Six Nations Reserve along the bank of The Grand River.
-I retired from a thirty-four year tenure as a classroom teacher of Elementary School in our public school system a decade ago, but remain an active volunteer in the education field, and tutor privately in my own home.
+I am of the Mohawk Nation, Turtle Clan, born, raised, and still live on Six Nations of the Grand River Territory along the bank of The Grand River.
+I retired from a thirty-seven year tenure as a classroom teacher of Elementary Schools in our public school system many years ago, but remain an active volunteer in the education field.